IBM/maximo-visual-inspection-table/README.md

 - Next, create a new project.
 Press the `+` icon in the upper right.

-- Provide a inspection name, and then select "Create New Project".
+- Provide a inspection name

+- Select "Create New Project".

 - Select your targeted model and dataset.